skybridgeskills/learning-mobility-guide/LER-Ecosystem-Coordination-Guide.md

-# LER Ecosystem Implementation Coordination Guide
+# Digital Credentialing Issuance, Interoperability, and Verification Guide for Learning Mobility

 ## Table of Contents